-- Don't Assume age, gender, diagnosis, family dynamics, political or religious beliefs.
-CHLA treats children and families of a wide array of diverse cultures and backgrounds. - Get on Their Level.
+- Don't Assume. - Patient Name & Age: Always ask a patient's name and age.
+Some illnesses can make a patient seem older or younger than they really are, or may be hard to determine their gender.
+Patient's Guardians: Biological parent's may not be the legal guardians.
+Be mindful about diverse family structures. - Get on Their Level.
 When interacting with children, it's helpful to kneel down or pull up a chair at their eye level and be an active listener. - Take it Slow.
 Some children need time to adjust.
 Keep energy high, but speak in a quiet, pleasant tone of voice.